Tommy La Stella Player Props: Mariners vs. Guardians

-On Saturday, Tommy La Stella (coming off going 0-for-3) and the Seattle Mariners play the Cleveland Guardians, whose starting pitcher will be Aaron Civale.
-First pitch is at 9:40 PM ET.
+On Sunday, Tommy La Stella (on the back of going 1-for-3 with a double) and the Seattle Mariners play the Cleveland Guardians, whose starting pitcher will be Cal Quantrill.
+First pitch is at 4:10 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Guardians.
+In his most recent game he had a one-hit showing (1-for-3) against the Guardians.

 Tommy La Stella Game Info & Props vs. the Guardians